 The roofline is both longer and flatter, the rear window is angled more aggressively and the side windows have grown in size, too.
 The new Porsche Taycan Cross Turismo shares the coupe’s brake-light bar that runs the width of the car’s rear, but the new estate version comes with its own subtle rear spoiler at the top of the rear window with an extra built-in brake light.

 2021 Porsche Taycan Cross Turismo battery and range

-The Cross Turismo’s batteries should be identical to the ones used in the current Porsche Taycan – meaning the car will, depending on the version, be available with 79.2kWh and 93.4kWh battery packs.
+The Cross Turismo’s batteries will likely be identical to the ones used in the current Porsche Taycan – meaning you’ll be able to choose between versions with 79.2kWh and 93.4kWh battery packs.

 2021 Porsche Taycan Cross Turismo motors and driving

-The Porsche Taycan Cross Turismo model range hasn’t been revealed yet, but the carbon-ceramic brakes and yellow brake callipers on the photographed prototype suggest a flagship Turbo S model with up to 761hp is almost certainly on the way.
+The Porsche Taycan Cross Turismo model range hasn’t been revealed yet, but the carbon-ceramic brakes and yellow brake calipers on this prototype suggest a flagship Turbo S model with up to 761hp is almost certainly on the way.
 There will also be a 680hp Taycan Cross Turismo Turbo and an entry-level 4S version with ‘only’ 530hp.

 Despite the expected slight weight increase, the Taycan Cross Turismo should be just as effortlessly quick as the standard Taycan and great fun to drive, yet also be quiet and comfortable when you’re cruising on the motorway.